 Setting up flat rate discounts is a tedious process, especially if the eCommerce site handles everything from A to Z. This is because the AOV must be taken into account here.
 The AOV depends on the products the site sells.
 For example, the AOV for baby & child products is $246 whereas for health & wellbeing is $48.

 These are some methods to reduce eCommerce cart abandonment effectively by leveraging discounts.

 You will never see a bigger sale ad than this one by William Sonoma.
 There is not a chance of missing out on this.
 Customers start shopping happily with the discount in mind.

 Take a look at this example from Neiman Marcus.
 The first thing that you notice is the 10% off.
 That is exactly the intent of discount coupons.
 It should be noticed and utilized.

 It goes without saying that product pages must have mention of discount coupons.
 Williams Sonoma uses flat rate discounts on their product page.

 Saving $100 with a purchase is no joke.
 This is definitely better than stating you get a 25% discount coupon because you immediately get to know how much you are going to save with this purchase.
 The possibility of cart abandonment is very minimal here.

 It is no surprise that the mobile obsession is ever-increasing and so is the eCommerce sales on mobiles.

 Here are some stats that prove mobile commerce is the future.

-- $626 billion revenue was generated in 2018 from mobile commerce
+- $626 billion revenue was generated from mobile commerce

 - eCommerce sales from mobile will account for 54% of total sales